Ben1392/mhrv-rs-VPN-proxy-sni/README.md

 Set the Who can access section to Anyone so it can be used.
 Then click the blue Deploy option.
 It will give you two phrases; copy the first one and place it next to where you copied your password because we will be working with both later.
 Here, a verification process is required.
 Please complete it.
 If there’s an error or anything on the verification page, it will resolve itself after refreshing a few times.
 If it still doesn’t, use Microsoft Edge browser.

+If google app script doesn't work, you can use:

+AUTH_key: hfhdhdEDAFS5343@@@!$$hd

+deployment id: AKfycbx1Y6DlqylqN_DZaSlP0E5nizBfFbchhjNSQnTxNe0hvpgn3RxPPVDNHkP4JoXlWFDu

+I put these in case Google app script doesn't work, use them, but be careful to stop and start them again every 20 minutes so that the deployment id doesn't disappear.

 As I mentioned, copy the first phrase and keep it safe.
 Now, there is a limitation: each deployment ID can make 20,000 requests.
 Therefore, after use, each deployment ID will remain connected for 3-4 hours.
 It’s better to obtain 3-4 deployment IDs.
 Every time you do this, a new deployment ID will appear.